Murder of Mi Gao Huang Chen

-Mi Gao Huang Chen was a British Chinese man who was attacked on 23 April 2005 by a large group of youths outside the Chinese takeaway he ran in Scholes, Wigan, Greater Manchester.
+On 23 April 2005, Mi Gao Huang Chen (1964 – 28 April 2005), a British Chinese restaurant owner, was attacked by a large group of youths outside the Chinese takeaway he ran in Scholes, Wigan, Greater Manchester.
 He died of his injuries on 28 April at the age of 41.
 The police arrested 23 people in connection with the attack, four of whom were eventually convicted of murder.